williamz2198/apcsa-freedom-project/prep/presentation.md

   - seperating into buttons and using the Godot functions
   - example of a func
 * Tilemap Annoyances
   - nodes and tilemaps do not directly respond to eachother

 ## Conclusion
-*
+* Takeaways on teamwork and commiting errors
+* things we want to add like trading

 <!-- EXAMPLE